Ladder99/ladder99/services/diode/README.md

 (can all this be done in a docker-compose setup?)

+(eventually upgrade these to latest Java and Gradle)

 ## Starting the RabbitMQ queues

 Bring up the RabbitMQ queues via docker-compose -

-    just rabbit
+    just rabbits

 Visit the RabbitMQ management consoles here (user guest, pw guest) -

 - http://rabbitblack/#/exchanges
 - http://rabbitred/#/exchanges

-Publish and receive some data - this runs the nodejs program [here](code/application/datadiode/contrib/nodejs/src/send.js) to publish a string to the 'hello' exchange -
+In another terminal, publish and receive some data - this runs the nodejs program [here](code/application/datadiode/contrib/nodejs/src/send.js) to publish a string to the 'hello' exchange -

     just send